h67ma/foerr/README.md

 for satisfying SFML dependencies.

 ```
+cd $PROJECT_ROOT
 mkdir build
 cd build
 cmake -DCMAKE_BUILD_TYPE=Debug ..
 cmake --build . -j`nproc` --config Debug
 ```

-Source code of dependencies is automaticaly downloaded on project configure.
+Source code of dependencies is automatically downloaded on project configure.
 Libraries are built from source and linked statically, with the exception of openal32.

 ## Switching build type
 ```